jayyu23/SMART_Project/README.md

 ### Part 2: Mapping Phase (Assembler + Operation Maker)

-As of 2021-04-06, SMART has completed the following requirements for Part 2.
+As of 2021-05-20, SMART has completed the following requirements for Part 2.
 It is able to:

 - [x] Given the binary descriptors (64 bit machine code), output relevant Assembly code through a disassembler

 - [x] Given this machine code, create corresponding Operations for VAD and ASR

 - [x] Create, from a set of parameters, operations and architecture templates as defined in Phase 1

+- [x] Given a Neural Network shape, generate different firmware solutions for the network, and rank these firmware solutions

 ### Sample Output: VAD Cycle Estimation